triggerdotdev/examples/mastra-agents/README.md

-# Mastra agents + Trigger.dev task orchestration example project:
+# Mastra agents with memory sharing + Trigger.dev task orchestration example project:

 > **ℹ️ Note:** This is a Trigger.dev v4 project.
 If you are using v3 and want to upgrade, please refer to our [v4 upgrade guide](https://trigger.dev/docs/v4-upgrade-guide).